coleygroup/coleygroup.github.io/README.md

 ## Contributor Guide

 All Coley Group members are free to make changes and additions to the website (such as adding/removing themselves to/from the "People" page) through this repo, pending approval.
 The existing templating combined with the following guide should hopefully make this process as painless as possible.
-Stylistic or template changes are also welcome but may require navigating some messy templates or CSS.
+Stylistic or template change suggestions are also welcome but may require navigating some messy templates or CSS.

 Before you do anything, fork this repo and clone the forked repo to your local machine:
 ```bash